 The approved development program includes the sites and uses outlined below:

 One Brooklyn Bridge Park (OBBP) is an existing occupied residential condominium building.
 Completed in 2008, this building is a converted 1,000,000+ square foot warehouse building located along Furman Street just south of Joralemon Street.
-The building includes over 400 residential units, approximately 80,000 square feet of ground floor retail, and over 500 parking spaces.
+The building includes over 440 residential units, approximately 80,000 square feet of ground floor retail, and over 500 parking spaces.

-Located at Atlantic Avenue, the main southern entrance to the park, the Pier 6 development site includes two parcels, each roughly 10,000 square feet in area.
-Two new residential buildings with up to 430 new residential units combined will be located on these parcels.
+Located at Atlantic Avenue, the main southern entrance to the park, the Pier 6 development sites include two parcels, each roughly 10,000 square feet in area.
+Two new residential buildings, with a combined total of up to 430 residential units, will be located on these parcels.
 The Pier 6 sites may also include some ground floor retail and up to 72 parking spaces.
-One of the Pier 6 parcels will have a maximum height of 315 feet, while the other will top out at 155 feet.
+One of the Pier 6 parcels will have a maximum height of 315 feet, while the other has a maximum height of 155 feet.